Igor Linshits: Personal life

 In 2004, Linshits appointed his close friend Boris Nemtsov, a well-known and outspoken member of the Russian opposition, as the Chairman of Neftyanoi.
 Nemtsov was assassinated in 2015 by unknown parties.
 Subsequent to Nemtsov’s appointment, the Russian authorities accused Linshits and a number of employees of a subsidiary of banking regulation violations.
 In 2006, Linshits chose to emigrate from Russia.
 All charges against him were dropped in 2010.

-Linshits currently resides in London.
-In his leisure time, he enjoys hiking, classical music, opera, and reading literature.